Eastern Ethiopia - Mountains, Markets, Meals

 Harar - Mountains, Markets and Meals

-In the mountains east of Hara, my craving for oddities of geology is satisfied.
+In the mountains east of Hara, I satisfy my craving for oddities of geology.
 The Babille Valley is indicated on the map of Ethiopia as the Valley of Marvels.
 The “marvels” are tall rock formations that the elements have sculpted into mind-blowing shapes.

 In Harar I wander through the ancient city to find homes with pastel walls.
-At the gates to the walled city are even more chaotic markets.
+At the gates to the walled city I find chaotic markets.

 “Reasonable prices, a tasty selection of national and international dishes, a leafy courtyard, and a dedicated pizza oven.
 The cold drinks are cold and the bittersweet aroma of roasting coffee wafting from the garden stove had us salivating like a hyena.”*

-I ordered a national dish - the spicy goat stew.
+I order a national dish - the spicy goat stew.
 I can’t remember when I have had a better goat stew.
-So I returned for luncheon the next day.
+So I return for luncheon the next day.

-Back in Dire Dawa, I found several other national sights.
-I visited a cemetery with the graves of soldiers who died in the Second World War.
+Back in Dire Dawa, I find several other national sights.
+I visit a cemetery with the graves of soldiers who died in the Second World War.

-Behind the Dire Dawa railroad station is the maintenance yard that was built with help from the French.
-I strolled among the rolling stock, water towers, roundhouses and repair sheds.
+Behind the Dire Dawa railroad station is the old maintenance yard that was built with help of the French.
+I stroll among the rolling stock, water towers, roundhouses and repair sheds.
 Unfortunately, the site is abandoned, deteriorating and eerie – a cemetery of steel and stone.

-For my farewell lunch at the Samrat Hotel, I chose the international buffet.
+For my farewell lunch at the Samrat Hotel, I choose the international buffet.
 (The General Manager of the hotel is Indian): **

 Tuna Salad…Mixed Salad…Roasted Beef…Roasted Chicken…Roasted Goat Meat…Fried Fish…